 Cream butter and sugar until it’s light and fluffy.
 Add the eggs to the butter and sugar and mix well.
 Add the flour, seasoning, spices, and mixed fruits and nuts and mix.
 Add in the breadcrumbs and alcohol and stir.

 Cover the mixture and leave it to stand overnight and transfer to a greased pudding bowl.
-Cover the pudding with greaseproof paper and aluminum foil.
+Cover the pudding with greaseproof paper and aluminium foil.
 Place the pudding bowl in a saucepan that’s half full with water.
 Cover and steam for 5-7 hours.

 Recipes for alternative options/sides:

 Christmas sweaters and the Fairytale of New York?
 Optional.

 Looking for unique Irish gifts, hampers, Irish jewelry or Aran sweaters?

 If you love Irish food and want to have authentic Irish food sent directly to your door, check out our amazing Irish food hampers.